As you may know, IBM® Rational® ClearQuest®

-Configuring ClearQuest to use DB2 as your back-end RDBMS
+how to configure DB2 as your ClearQuest back-end RDBMS.

 Prepare DB2 databases